Alert Bar Settings - Right Click to Edit

 retirement-blades-0001-0001.jpg

-Eder Financial provides helpful tools and resources from past Retirement Readiness seminars,
+To help you better prepare for retirement Eder Financial provides helpful tools and resources including info

-Retirement Resources For You
+Retirement Resources for You

 The Eder Financial Retirement Plan is a church plan described in section 403(b)(9) of the Internal Revenue Code.The Internal Revenue Code permits denominations and churches to set up retirement plans designed to save tax dollars now and in the future.
 Our retirement plan allows you to take full advantage of these tax savings, while at the same time providing you with several different investment options for your money to grow.